Hteph/MedievalLife/README.md

 It generates a simple text file for now.

-CURRENT STATUS: On hiatus until the frontend part of my "full-stack" dev course starts
+CURRENT STATUS: On hiatus until the frontend part of my "full-stack" dev course starts, some connection setup towards a webserver made (redhat openshift).

 v.
 0.1 Delivers basic output in a acceptable structure (this was created while taking an online VERY basic course).